 - Work on all hair textures – Detangling brushes can accommodate all hair patterns, from ultra-fine waves to the tightest of coils.
 Whether you brush hair while it’s damp or dry, the flexible bristles can separate your hair without tugging or tearing.

-- Prevent breakage – Most split ends occur from aggressive grooming with combs or brushes.5 Detangling brushes boast flexible bristles that move along with the groove of your hair, rather than pulling it in a direction it doesn’t want to go.
+- Prevent breakage – Most split ends occur from aggressive grooming with combs or brushes.5 Detangling brushes boast flexible bristles that move along with the groove of your curl type, rather than pulling it in a direction it doesn’t want to go.
 In this way, they can help kick breakage to the curb.

 Detangling brushes let you shorten your styling session without sacrificing your hair’s health.
 They’re a go-to styling tool that does a little bit of everything.
 Paired with a curly hair detangler, you’ll get touchable, hydrated strands with curls so defined they’re guaranteed to turn heads.